PM Modi to lead yoga session at UN headquarters on June 21 - ExBulletin

 Nine years after Prime Minister Modi proposed for the first time since the podium of the United Nations General Assembly to mark International Day of Yoga as an annual commemoration, the Indian leader will for the first time be at the headquarters of the to lead the yoga session in a historic commemoration of the day. .

-The yoga session will take place from 8:00 a.m. to 9:00 a.m. on June 21 on the vast North Lawn of the UN headquarters, where a bust of Mahatma Gandhi, a gift from India to the UN, was installed last December during the country’s presidency. the UN Security Council.
+The yoga session will take place from 8:00 a.m. to 9:00 a.m. on June 21 on the expansive North Lawn of the UN headquarters, where a bust of Mahatma Gandhi, a gift from India to the UN, was installed in December of the last year during the country’s presidency. the UN Security Council.

 The historic yoga session is expected to bring together senior UN officials, ambassadors, envoys, delegates from Member States as well as prominent members of the global community and the Diaspora.
 The notice encourages guests and attendees to wear yoga-appropriate attire for the special session and adds that yoga mats will be provided during the session.